 Keep your personal and your business social media accounts and/or profiles separate.
 If you’re on Facebook, for instance, you should have both a business page and a personal one.
-LinkedIn is one of the few exceptions to this as currently it’s solely a network for professionals.
-(Read more: The 5 Best Ways You Can Leverage LinkedIn to Increase Your Business ).
+LinkedIn is one of the few exceptions to this as it's currently a network solely for professionals.

 Don’t post anything on any of your social media pages that you don’t want to have follow you around the rest of your life.
 Seriously.
 The wet T-shirt contest you participated in when you were in college.
 The selfie taken when you were totally blasted.
 The sex-themed joke you felt you just had to share with all your friends.
 Increasing numbers of businesses and government agencies are data mining social media – including some that might have become future employers or customers of yours if only you hadn’t made that stupid post back then.